 Pick Your Game

-There are three main types of trivia that bars and restaurants use: Geeks Who Drink, This is a Clue, and Think Tank(ed) Trivia.
-But they’re all similar in the types of questions asked and the range of knowledge necessary to win.
+There are several main types of trivia that bars and restaurants use: Geeks Who Drink, This is a Clue, Think Tank(ed) Trivia and the less widespread Triviality.
+Generally, they’re all similar in the types of questions asked and the range of knowledge necessary to win.
 All include sports, pop culture, history or even wordplay.
 They each have their nuances, and after you’ve played at different venues, you’ll usually find a favorite style and location.
 In the meantime, here’s an over simplification of the respective styles:

 Geeks Who Drink